 Furthermore, industrial IoT can also be used to monitor equipment performance.
 By catching issues early, you can avoid more significant problems down the road and extend the life of your equipment.

 Predictive maintenance is a process that uses data to predict when equipment will need maintenance or repair.
 By identifying potential problems before they occur, predictive maintenance can help companies avoid downtime and keep their equipment running smoothly.

-By connecting machines to the IoT, companies can collect data about their equipment and use it to improve their predictive maintenance processes.
+By connecting machines and utilizing IoT asset tracking features, companies can collect data about their equipment and use it to improve their predictive maintenance processes.
 For example, by monitoring the vibration of a machine, the IoT can help predict when that machine will need maintenance.

 Moreover, IoT can also track individual parts’ performance and identify which features are most likely to fail.